9734343/first_project/README.md

 # first_project
-this is my first repository
+this is my first repository.
-author-Nikita Tiwari
+Author-Nikita Tiwari